Ginataan (pronounced: GHEE -nah-ta- AN) is a Filipino term that refers to food cooked with gata, or coconut milk.

-Due to the general nature of the term, it can refer to a number of different dishes, each called ginataan, but distinct from one another, to dishes consumed with glutinous rice during main meals of the day, but also to various desserts generically called ginataan, especially in Northern Philippines.
+Due to the general nature of the term, it can refer to a number of different dishes, each called ginataan, but distinct from one another, to dishes that are consumed with glutinous rice during the main meals of the day, but also to various desserts generically called ginataan, especially in northern Philippines.

-If instead of simple glutinous rice, pounded glutinous rice balls are used, it becomes: ginataang bilo bilo.
+If instead of plain glutinous rice, glutinous rice balls are used, it becomes: ginataang bilo bilo.

-Bilo-bilo is a Filipino dessert made of glutinous rice balls cooked in coconut milk and sugar to which jackfruit, saba bananas, tubers – in my case sweet potato – and sago, or sometimes tapioca pearls, although many confuse them, are often added.
+Bilo-bilo is a Filipino dessert made of glutinous rice balls cooked in coconut milk and sugar to which are often added: jackfruit, saba bananas, tubers – in my case sweet potato – and sago, or sometimes tapioca pearls, though many confuse the two.

 The origin of Ginatang bilo bilo is in Luzon, which is a northern island of the Philippines.

-It often takes on different colors, with the use of food colorings or others; I used the blue flowers of the Butterfly pea to color the water with which I created the balls (bilo-bilo) and for that mixed with coconut milk.
+Very often it assumes different colors, with the use of food colorings or otherwise, I used the blue flowers of the Butterfly pea to color the water with which I created the balls (bilo-bilo) and for that mixed with the coconut milk.

 It is usually served warm or cold.